Portadown: The Troubles

 During the Troubles, there were numerous shootings, bombings and riots in Portadown.
 The conflict led to the deaths of 45 people in the town.

 Loyalists killed 25 people: eighteen Catholic civilians, three Protestant civilians, two members of the security forces, a republican paramilitary and a loyalist paramilitary.
 Irish republicans killed 18 people: nine members of the security forces, one loyalist paramilitary, seven Protestant civilians and one Catholic civilian.
 The security forces killed one Protestant civilian, and another loyalist was killed by his own bomb.
 In 1993 and 1998, the town centre was devastated by two large car bombs planted by republicans.

-The Troubles led to the town becoming segregated – the northwestern part of the town became almost wholly populated by the Catholic/Irish nationalist minority, while the rest of the town became almost wholly Protestant/unionist.
-Portadown's 'Catholic district' is bordered by the railway line and by a security barrier ("peace wall") along Corcrain Road.
+The Troubles resulted in the town becoming residentially segregated: the northwestern part of the town became almost wholly populated by the Catholic/Irish nationalist minority, while the rest of the town became almost wholly Protestant/unionist.
+Portadown's 'Catholic district' is now bordered by the railway line and by a security barrier ("peace wall") along Corcrain Road.

 The Troubles also intensified the long-running Drumcree marching dispute, over Orange marches through the Catholic part of town.
 Each July from 1995 to 2000, the dispute drew worldwide attention as it sparked protests and violence throughout Northern Ireland, prompted a massive police/British Army operation, and threatened to derail the peace process.
-The Army sealed-off the Catholic part of Portadown with large steel, concrete and barbed-wire barricades and the situation was likened to a "war zone" and a "siege".
+When the Army sealed off the Catholic part of Portadown with large steel, concrete and barbed-wire barricades, the situation was reported by news media as like a "war zone" and a "siege".

 Each summer, during the "marching season", there are many Protestant/loyalist marches in the town.
 Loyalists put up numerous flags and raise arches over some streets.
-These marches, and the raising of these flags and arches near the homes of Catholic families, continues to be a source of tension and sometimes violence.
+These marches, and the raising of these flags and arches near the homes of Catholic families, continues to be a source of tension and sometimes a catalyst for violence.

 Community leaders in Portadown have been involved with the Ulster Project since it began in 1975.
 The project involves teenagers from both of Northern Ireland's main communities.
 The goal is to foster goodwill and friendship between them.
 Each year, a group of teenagers are chosen to travel to the United States, where they stay with an American family for a few weeks.

 Geography

-Portadown sits in a relatively flat part of Ireland, near the southern shore of Lough Neagh.
-There are two small wetland areas on the outskirts of the town; one at Selshion in the west and another at Annagh in the south.
+Portadown is located in a relatively flat part of Northern Ireland, near the southern shore of Lough Neagh.
+Two small wetland areas are on the outskirts of the town; one at Selshion in the west and another at Annagh in the south.
 The Ballybay River flows into the town from the west before joining the River Bann.